arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 The goal of the following example is to configure and use the Modbus RTU communication protocol over the RS-485 interface between two Opta™ devices.

-In the Client-Server protocol known as Modbus, the requesting device is known as the Modbus Client, and the device that will provide the requested information is known as the Modbus Server.
-While several Modbus Servers are allowed, only one Modbus Client is authorized.
-In this example, an Opta™ Client is in charge of writing and reading `Coil`, `Holding`, `Discrete Input`, and `Input` register values, while an Opta™ Server will poll for Modbus RTU requests and return the appropriate values.
+The Modbus is a renowned Client-Server protocol for its reliability.
+The Modbus Client is responsible as a requesting device, and the Modbus Server provides requested information when available.
+Several Modbus Servers are allowed, but only one Modbus Client can be present.
+In this example, an Opta™ Client handles writing and reading `Coil`, `Holding`, `Discrete Input`, and `Input` register values, while an Opta™ Server will poll for Modbus RTU requests and return the appropriate values.

-The crucial components of the code used in this tutorial are discussed in detail in the next sections to make the example easier to understand.
+The crucial components of the code used in this tutorial are discussed in detail in the following sections to make the example easier to understand.

 #### Modbus RTU Client